d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-model.md

 Next, let's discuss about how to measure the language model quality, which will be used to evaluate our models in the subsequent sections.
 One way is to check how surprising the text is.
-A good language model is able to predict with high-accuracy the most probable tokens that follow a given context.
+A good language model is able to predict with high accuracy the most probable tokens that follow a given context.
 Consider the following continuations of the phrase "It is raining", as proposed by different language models: